openshift/origin-aggregated-logging/fluentd/vendored_gem_src/fluentd/CONTRIBUTING.md

 We may close such questions to keep clear repository for developers and users.
 Github issue is mainly for submitting a bug report or feature request.
 See below.

-If you can't judge your case is a bug or not, use mailing list or slack first.
+If you can't judge your case is a bug or not, use community forum or slack first.

 ## Found a bug?